 Butler Pavilion 407

-New Student Programs designs and coordinates orientation (Eagle Summit) programs and Welcome Weeks activities for first-year and transfer students.
-Through summer, fall, and spring programs and publications, the staff assists new students in their transition to the American University community.
+Orientation, Transition & Retention designs and coordinates orientation (Eagle Summit) programs and Welcome Weeks activities for first-year and transfer students.
+As a part of the Office of the Dean of Students, they organize additional activities to support students in transition, including transfers and veterans.
 The staff also works with the offices of Special Events and Alumni Relations to coordinate All American Weekend and other programs to enhance the quality of life for all AU students.
-New Student Programs employees students in various leadership roles including orientation coordinators, orientation leaders, and Discover DC leaders; and supervises peer mentors associated with AU's University College and Learning Communities.
+They employee students in various leadership positions for Eagle Summit orientation and Welcome Week programs.

 Public Safety Building